 Please have all in one file, PDF format and email (via Dropbox) to r_leblanc@plannh.org AND to bjean@fulcrum-nh.com.
-NO LATER THAN APRIL 7, 2017.
+NO LATER THAN APRIL 28 2017 AT 3 PM (new deadline).

-Project information COVER PAGE (see below)

-In narrative form, please address/submit:

-- Brief overview of project, including a full description of the initial project or challenge and solutions to address the challenge. - Projects must be located within New Hampshire and completed no earlier than 2010. - What principles of Smart Growth and/or Livability does this project exemplify? (see page, below) In the past, exemplary projects have embodied several of these. - How does this project demonstrate Social Responsibility and/or creative approaches to collaboration and cooperation? - What principles / elements of Sustainability or Green Building does the project incorporate?
+Project information COVER PAGE (see below) In n arrative form, please address/submit: Brief overview of project, including a full description of the initial project or challenge and solutions to address the challenge. • Projects must be located within New Hampshire and completed no earlier than 2010.
+What principles of Smart Growth and/or Livability does this project exemplify? (see page, below) In the past, exemplary projects have embodied several of these.
+How does this project demonstrate Social Responsibility and/or creative approaches to collaboration and cooperation?
+What principles / elements of Sustainability or Green Building does the project incorporate?
 If applicable, please describe how the building materials were chosen and the construction process carried out in a way that supports the integrity of the overall project in any or all of these considerations.

-□ What impact has this project had on the social, economic, and/or environmental fabric of the community?

-U What makes this project stand out?

-Please also include the following:

-□ Provide any graphics that help describe the project thoroughly to the judges, these may include site plans, architectural plans, maps

-Reminder: to be included in PDF format, inserted with narrative so that it is all one file.

-- Photographs showing before, during and after project development No more than 5 - to be submitted as 300 dpi jpgs.
+What impact has this project had on the social, economic, and/or environmental fabric of the community?
+What makes this project stand out?
+Plea rse also include the following: Provide any graphics that help describe the project thoroughly to the judges, these may include site as, architectural plans, maps Reminder: to be included in PDF format, inserted with narrative so that it is all one file.
+Photographs showing before, during and after project development in the application, and separately.
+No more than 5 - to be submitted SEPARATELY as 300 dpi jpgs.
 Please also note that by doing so, Plan NH has permission to use these and publish them in Press Releases and as part of stories on the Vibrant Villages NH website.
-Please provide any credits you wish us to include. - An application fee of \$200 per submission (\$100 for Plan NH members) Checks may be payable to Plan New Hampshire and sent to
+Please provide any credits you wish us to include.
+An application fee of \$200 per submission (\$100 for Plan NH members) Chacks may be nayable to Plan New Hampshire and sent to

-Plan NH ~ PO Box 1105 ~ Portsmouth NH 03802-1105 Must be received no later than April 7, 2017.
+Plan NH ~ PO Box 1105 ~ Portsmouth NH 03802-1105

+Must be received no later than April 28, 2017 at 3 PM (new deadline).